SharePoint/sp-dev-docs/docs/general-development/how-to-create-a-mobile-app-in-sharepoint-that-contains-data-from-an-externa.md

 ---
+title: Create a mobile app in SharePoint that contains data from an external data source
-title: Create a mobile app in SharePoint that contains data from an external data source ms.date: 06/09/2022 ms.prod: sharepoint ms.assetid: f1d62256-aca0-4a59-8145-0add9e68a449
+description: Describes how to create a mobile app in SharePoint that contains data from an external data source by using Business Connectivity Services. ms.date: 06/09/2022 ms.prod: sharepoint ms.assetid: f1d62256-aca0-4a59-8145-0add9e68a449